 5) Upon receiving the Nudm_SDM_Notification message, the AMF shall send a DL NAS Transport message to the served UE.
-The AMF shall include in the DL NAS Transport message the transparent container received from the UDM.
+The AMF shall include in the DL NAS Transport message the SOR transparent container (including the SOR header) constructed as specified in clause 9.11.3.51 of 3GPP TS 24.501 [35] based on the ACK Indication, the Steering List, SoR-MAC-IAUSF and CounterSoR received from the UDM.

-6) On receiving the DL NAS Transport message, the UE shall calculate the SoR-MAC-IAUSF in the same way as the AUSF (as specified in Annex A.17) on the received Steering information, the CounterSoR and the SoR header and verifies whether it matches the SoR-MAC-IAUSF value received in the DL NAS Transport message.
+6) On receiving the DL NAS Transport message, the UE shall calculate the SoR-MAC-IAUSF in the same way as the AUSF (as specified in Annex A.17) on the received Steering of Roaming Information, including the CounterSoR and the SoR header and verify whether it matches the SoR-MAC-IAUSF value received in the DL NAS Transport message.

-7) If the UDM has requested an acknowledgement from the UE and the UE verified that the Steering Information List has been provided by the HPLMN, then the UE shall send the UL NAS Transport message to the serving AMF.
-The UE shall generate the SoR-MAC-IUE as specified in Annex A.18 and includes the generated SoR-MAC-IUE in a transparent container in the UL NAS Transport message.
+7) If the UDM has requested an acknowledgement from the UE and the UE verified that the Steering of Roaming Information has been provided by the HPLMN, then the UE shall send the UL NAS Transport message to the serving AMF.
+The UE shall generate the SoR-MAC-IUE as specified in Annex A.18 and include the generated SoR-MAC-IUE in a SOR transparent container in the UL NAS Transport message.

 8) The AMF shall send a Nudm_SDM_Info request message to the UDM.
-If a transparent container with the SoR-MAC-IUE was received in the UL NAS Transport message, the AMF shall include the transparent container in the Nudm_SDM_Info request message.
+If a SOR transparent container with the SoR-MAC-IUE was received in the UL NAS Transport message, the AMF shall include the SoR-MAC-IUE in the Nudm_SDM_Info request message.

-9) If the HPLMN indicated that the UE is to acknowledge the successful security check of the received Steering Information List, then the UDM shall compare the received SoR-MAC-IUE with the expected SoR-XMAC-IUE that the UDM stored temporarily in step 4.
+9) If the HPLMN indicated that the UE is to acknowledge the successful security check of the received Steering of Roaming Information, then the UDM shall compare the received SoR-MAC-IUE with the expected SoR-XMAC-IUE that the UDM stored temporarily in step 4.

 * * * Next Change * * * *